|June 2009: Hosted Regional Conference on Teen Pregnancy Prevention with

-May 2007: Child Trends: as an expert, GNBTPP participates with
+May 2007: As an expert, participated with national roundtable on

 Program National Annual Conference:

 April 2005: GNBTPP selected as Organization of the Year by

 March 2005: Selected as a program expert to participate on a panel

 January 2005 & 2007: two Pathways participants were selected for the

 National Campaign Youth Leadership Team.

 to commemorate our 10th anniversary

 June 2002: selected as an expert panelist to present to a select group of